Yamudiki Mogudu (1988 film)

+Yamudiki Mogudu was produced by Chiranjeevi's friends from his film institute days—Sudhakar, Hariprasad, and G. V. Narayana Rao on Dynamic Movie Makers banner.
+Released on 29 April 1988, Yamudiki Mogudu was a major success, becoming the highest-grossing Telugu film at the time of its release.
+The film was remade in Tamil as Athisaya Piravi (1990).

 Plot

 Kaali is a small town goon who helps his neighbourhood with his earnings.
 He is good at heart and is loved by everyone in town.
-He works for Kotayya, whose rival is Gollapudi..
+He works for Kotayya, whose rival is Gollapudi.
 Once, when he goes to warn Gollapudi, he meets and falls in love with Radha, Gollapudi's daughter.
-When they decide to marry even without Gollapudi's consent, he gets Kaali killed in an accident and Kaali goes to hell.
+When they decide to marry even without Gollapudi's consent, he gets Kaali killed in an accident and Kaali goes to Yamalokam.

 There, he challenges Yama that he was brought wrongly and catches Chitragupta red-handed for cheating.
 To correct the mistake, Yama and Chitragupta leave for Earth to find Kaali's body so he can return to Earth.
 Unfortunately Kaali's body has been cremated and Kaali refuses to enter another body.
 However, Yama and Chitragupta convince him to enter into the body of a person that is identical to him.
 Kaali refuses, taking heed to a warning by Vichitragupta.
 They then show him Balu in a village and tell him it is his last option.

 Kaali learns that Balu was a soft-spoken and non-confrontational man who was often ill-treated by his family.
 Vijayashanti is his love interest.
 Balu's relatives plan to kill him on his 25th birthday as they have to hand over his property.
 This is when Kaali's soul is put into Balu's body and he plays black and blue with them.
 However, he remembers his own life once he sees Kotayya's photo in a newspaper and returns to the city.
 The rest of the plot is woven on how he balances the two lives and two girls, until Yama sees his determination and willingness to save all the people he loves.